icd2k3/frontend-homework/README.md

 - Open localhost:8080 in browser (Chrome preferred)

 ## Tools
+This project includes some tools that weren't specified in the requirements...

 - [Immutable](https://facebook.github.io/immutable-js/) Can make applications more predictable because you know props/state couldn't have been accidentally changed somewhere in the flow.
 Also has a pretty handy API for modifying complex data.

 - [Redux](https://github.com/reactjs/redux) I know, I know, the instructions said to use Flux for the data-layer, but Redux is very similar to Flux.
 There's a pretty good comparison breakdown [here](http://stackoverflow.com/a/32920459/1411364)